CLP Merger: High Court Notices Again To Speaker

 The petitioners argued that the Congress Legislature Party (CLP) merger was against the spirit of Constitution as the case was sub-judice.
 They also pleaded with the court to put on hold the merger orders by the Speaker.

 The High Court had already adjourned the case by four weeks yesterday when Congress leader Shabbir Ali sought to have cancelled the merger decision delivered by the Speaker through a bulletin issued to the media.

 Legislators who got the court notices are: D Sudhir Reddy, Lingaiah, P Sabitha Indra Reddy, Haripriya, Upender Reddy, R Kantha Rao, Atram Sakku, Harshavardhan Reddy, Vanama Venkateswara Rao and J Surender.

 The court also adjourned to tomorrow the petition seeking to put on a hold on the merger of the Congress Legislature Party into the TRS.

-filed in: Telangana, Congress Legislature Party, Telangana Congress, Party Defections, MLAs, TRS, Courts, Legal, Telangana High Court, High Court
+filed in: Party Defections, Congress Legislature Party, Telangana Congress, MLAs, TRS, Courts, Legal, Telangana High Court, High Court